Okipa/laravel-bootstrap-table-list/README.md

 If the configuration is not precise enought for you, you definitely should [publish the templates and customize them](#customize-templates) in your project.
 If someone is up to give me a functional configuration for bootstrap 3, I will include it in the readme.

-For a pre-configured bootstrap 3 version of this package (with less features), see the [v1](https://github.com/Okipa/laravel-bootstrap-table-list/tree/v1).
+For a pre-configured bootstrap 3 version of this package (with less features), [please check the v1](https://github.com/Okipa/laravel-bootstrap-table-list/tree/v1).

 ------------------------------------------------------------------------------------------------------------------------